opensumi/docs/docs/develop/module-apis/overlay.en.md

 ### closable

 Whether to display the close button.
-The default is true
+The default is true.

 ## FAQ